VP Debate Takeaways: Pandemic looms over a more civil fight

 In tone and content, their debate was like an alternate universe from the one Americans saw little more than a week ago.

-PANDEMIC UNABATED
+PANDEMIC, UNABATED

-The Trump campaign has wanted voters to focus on anything but the pandemic that has killed more than 210,000 people across the country and infected at least 7.5 million more.
+The Trump campaign wants voters to focus on anything but the pandemic that has killed more than 210,000 people across the country and infected at least 7.5 million more.
 But that subject dominated from the outset, with Trump and a growing list of White House aides, campaign staff and allies now sidelined with COVID-19.

 Harris immediately put Pence on the defensive, calling Trump’s pandemic response “the greatest failure of any presidential administration in the history of our country.”
 Trump and Pence “still don’t have a plan,” she said.

 Pence shot back that much of Biden’s proposed coronavirus response is action the federal government already is taking.
 More clearly than Trump perhaps ever has done, Pence expressed sympathy for all those affected by the pandemic, and he accused Harris of “playing politics with people’s lives.”
+Harris has accused Trump of politicizing the vaccine development process.

 In fact, Biden’s plan does have elements that Trump’s doesn’t.
 Biden has called for the president to issue a mask mandate on federal property and has urged governors and mayors to do the same.
 He has called for using other federal spending and regulatory power.
 But Harris skipped those details.